 Impactful Insights from a Simple Address: Know Who, Know Where, Know Now

 What can you figure out from a person’s address?
 The obvious answer is, “Where they live.”
-However, there’s much more you can learn about a person from an address than that with geocoding and geo-enrichment technologies.
+However, there’s much more you can learn about a person from an address than that with geo addressing and data enrichment capabilities.

-In this article, you’ll learn what kinds of information you can gain with the right technology, and how you can best use it.
+In this article, you’ll learn what kinds of information you can gain with the right capabilities, and how you can best use it.

 What kind of technology provides these insights?

 If you want to learn more about your customers from their address, location intelligence is a powerful tool to help you do that.
 Location intelligence refers to the ability to get deeper insight from geographic data.
-Within the field of location intelligence, there is geocoding and geo-enrichment.
-Geocoding converts addresses (individual or batches) to location coordinates.
+Within the field of location intelligence, there is data validation, geocoding, (we call this geo addressing) and data enrichment.
+Geocoding location coordinates (lat/long) to addresses (individual or batches).

 What kinds of insights can you gain from a single address?

-There are several insights you can gain from a single address, thanks to technologies such as geocoding and geo-enrichment, including:
+There are several insights you can gain from a single address, thanks to capabilities such as geo addressing and data enrichment, including: